Asabs18/COVID-19-Predictor/Planning/Plan.md

 #### Who:
 - Aidan and Rowen
 #### Plan:
-- Create Minimal Possible working CNN with Tensor Flow and get accuracy
+- Create Minimal Possible working RNN(LSTM) with Tensor Flow and get accuracy
 - Upgrade Model parameters and layers to be optomized for COVID-19 spread prediction
 - Save model and allow to optomize itself each time its trained
 - Output prediction to Predict.JSON file and store in Website Database each time a new prediction is made